NasalDaemon/Static-DI/docs/dig-files.md

 }
 ```

-At the top of `.ixx.dig` module files, one should specify all module imports at the top of the file, as well as including any necessary headers in the global module fragment.
+At the top of `.ixx.dig` module files, specify all module imports at the top of the file, as well as including any necessary headers in the global module fragment.

 ```cpp
 // fruit.ixx.dig